 WLA Option 3: WLA linked to an estimated route schedule.
 In this case the user also specifies:

-A distance parameter, the limit of the check area as specified by IMO MSC 530(106) 11.3.5 when route planning and MSC.530(106) 11.4.4 when route monitoring
+A distance parameter, the limit of the check area as specified by IMO MSC 530(106) 11.3.5 when route planning and MSC.530(106)/Rev.1 11.4.4 when route monitoring.

 A time resolution tu used to construct the individual WLA sections.
 This time resolution reflects the uncertainty or tolerance of the time schedule of the route, for example 10 minutes if the user assumes that they could follow the time schedule within 10 minutes.